hkust-nlp/SynCSE/README.md

 ## Citation

-Please cite our paper if you use SimCSE in your work:
+Please cite our paper if you use SyNCSE in your work:

 ```bibtex
 @article{zhang2023contrastive,